 We all see, very clearly the devastation these drugs wreak…that’s why when one is up against the wall and chooses to take something it’s pretty clear they feel they have no other option…and we cannot know in that moment what else might have helped.

-I suspect that most of my pain and chronic illness was caused by benzos (though my history with psych drugs is so extreme, it’s really impossible to tease it all out)…and I never hesitate to tell people about how the drugs harmed me…they hear…so they don’t need my judgment about their choices when it’s clear they know what that drug did to me and in turn the potential of that drug harming anyone, including them, if they choose to take it.
+My history with psych drugs is so extreme, it’s really impossible to tease it all out exactly which drug caused which problem.
+It’s clear they all cause havoc in the nervous system …and I never hesitate to tell people about how the drugs harmed me…they hear…so they don’t need my judgment about their choices when it’s clear they know what that drug did to me and in turn the potential of that drug harming anyone, including them, if they choose to take it.

 And of course it’s also understandable when we want to do just that (judge and warn and control) and I am by no means free of having feelings that want to control those I love and care for if I think they might harm themselves with the use of psych drugs.

 I do, though, try to step back before expressing any of those feelings…and no I don’t imagine I’m always 100% successful.
 We learn as we go.